-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Conflict with any off-reservation land use plan, policy, or regulation of an agency adopted for the purpose of avoiding or mitigating an environmental effect? b) Conflict with any applicable habitat conservation plan or natural communities conservation plan covering off- reservation lands?

-X. Mineral Resources

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Result in the loss of availability of a known off-reservation mineral resource classified MRZ-2 by the State Geologist that would be of value to the region and the residents of the state? b) Result in the loss of availability of an off-reservation locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?
+IX.
+Land Use Woul d the proj ect: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) regulation with any off-reservation land use plan, policy, or n of an agency adopted for the purpose of avoiding ing an environmental effect? b) natural c with any applicable habitat conservation plan or ommunities conservation plan covering off-on lands? х.
+Mineral Resources .
+2 Woul d the proj ect: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) mineral r the loss of availability of a known off-reservation esource classified MRZ-2 by the State Geologist d be of value to the region and the residents of the b) importan the loss of availability of an off-reservation locally mineral resource recovery site delineated on a eral plan, specific plan, or other land use plan?
 XI.
-Noise

-Wou ld the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Exposure of off-reservation persons to noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of off-reservation persons to excessive groundborne vibration or groundborne noise levels?
+Noise Woul d the proj ect result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) of standa e of off-reservation persons to noise levels in excess ands established in the local general plan or noise e, or applicable standards of other agencies? b) e of off-reservation persons to excessive orne vibration or groundborne noise levels?

 Woul ld the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact c) A substantial permanent increase in ambient noise levels in the off-reservation vicinity of the project? d) A substantial temporary or periodic increase in ambient noise levels in the off-reservation vicinity of the project?
 XII.
-Population and Housing

-Would d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Induce substantial off-reservation population growth? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere off-reservation?
+Population and Housing Potentially Less Than Less than No Woul ld the project: Significant Impact Significant With Mitigation Incorporation Significant Impact Impact a) Induce substantial off-reservation population growth? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere off-reservation?
+CISCWITCHE OIL TESCHVALION.
 XIII.
-Public Services

-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact

-Result in substantial adverse physical impacts associated with the provision of new or physically altered off-reservation governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the off-reservation public services:
+Public Services Woul Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact Woul a) XIII.
+Public Services Significant Significant With Mitigation Significant - XIII.
+Public Services Id the project: Result in substantial adverse physical impacts associated with the provision of new or physically altered off-reservation governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the off-reservation public Significant Significant With Mitigation Significant - XIII.
+Public Services Id the project: Result in substantial adverse physical impacts associated with the provision of new or physically altered off-reservation governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the off-reservation public services: Significant Significant With Mitigation Significant No Impact

-Fire protection?

-Police protection?

-Schools?

-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact

-Parks?

-Other public facilities?

-XIV.
-Recreation

-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact e e Increase the use of existing off-reservation neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?

-XV.
-Transportation / Traffic

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Cause an increase in off-reservation traffic, which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume-to-capacity ratio on roads, or congestion at intersections)? b) Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated off-reservation roads or highways?
-C) Substantially increase hazards to an off-reservation design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact Significant Significant With Mitigation Significant Significant Significant With Mitigation Significant Significant Impact Potentially Significant Significant With With Mitigation Incorporation Significant Impact Impact With Mitigation Incorporation Impact Mitigation Incorporation Impact Potentially Less Than Significant Impact Mitigation Impact Mitigation Impact Impact Impact Mitigation